-Initiatives Aimed at Occupational Health and Safety that Support the Activity of Employees
+Initiatives Aimed at Occupational Health and Safety and Health Management that Support the Activity of Employees

 For ITOCHU Corporation, employees are assets, and ensuring the health and safety of employee workplaces is one of the vital responsibilities a company must fulfill so that its employees can reach their full potential.
-To ensure that ITOCHU Corporation employees stationed around the world and their families can enjoy a meaningful assignment in safety and good health, we have built a full system not only for incidents, accidents, disasters and other emergencies, but also for health management.
+To ensure that ITOCHU Corporation employees stationed around the world and their families can enjoy a meaningful assignment in safety and good health, we have built a full system placing President(CEO) at the top, not only for incidents, accidents, disasters and other emergencies, but also for health management.

 Employee Security Management